neuralcollapse/neuralcollapse/README.md

 MNIST-ResNet18 was chosen because it ran most reliably within the in-browser the memory constraints of Google Colab.
-If you are *still* getting out-of-memory errors, try clicking "Runtime"->"Factory Reset Runtime" on the menu bar.
+If you are *still* getting out-of-memory errors, try clicking "Runtime"->"Factory Reset Runtime" on the Colab menu bar.

 It should be clear how to adapt code to other networks-dataset combinations to be run on local clusters with more memory, but if you run into trouble,